Cocoa Nut Butter No Bake FudgeMore chocolate treats from Lisa's Vegetarian Kitchen:

 Adapted from Green Gourmet Giraffe

-3/4 cup of cocoa
+• 3/4 cup unsweetened cocoa

-a sprinkling of sea salt
+• pinch of sea salt

-1/3 cup of pistachios, crushed into bits
+• 1/3 cup raw pistachios, crushed into pieces

-In a medium bowl, mix together the butter and nut butter.
-Stir in the maple syrup and then add the cocoa and a bit more maple syrup if desired.
-Stir in the salt and spices and then the pistachios.
+• In a medium bowl, mix together the nut butter and melted butter or coconut oil.
+Stir in the maple syrup and cocoa.
+Stir in the salt and spices and fold in the pistachios.

 Cocoa Fruit Treats